 Travel Guide to Victoria Wine Region

-Victoria is situated in the southwest of Australia and is the country’s smallest mainland state.
-Despite its small size, Victoria boasts great diversity with a large range of attractions, hundreds of wineries, and various activities to explore.
-Exquisitely beautiful coastlines, forests, wineries, lakes, and mountains invite you to discover this little corner of Australia.
-The climate varies across the state of Victoria with the north experiencing warmer and drier weather whereas the south is greatly affected by cool oceanic breezes that blow in from Antarctica.
-Some of the most popular sites and attractions in Victoria are the city of Melbourne, the coastline with its hundreds of beaches, the Goldfields region, The Dandenong Ranges, Healesville Sanctuary, Geelong, The Bellarine Peninsula, the Mornington Peninsula, and the Yarra Valley.
+Victoria wine region is situated in the southeast of Australia's wine country and is the country’s smallest mainland state.
+The main growing areas of Victoria wine region are north of Melbourne and mainly in the western part of the state.
+The area includes the wine-growing regions of Grampians (Great Western), Henty, and the Pyrenees.
+Mornington Peninsula and Yarra Valley are one of the most attractive wine tourism destinations of Victoria vineyards with high-quality hospitality services.
+The spectrum of wines ranges from Chardonnays and Pinots based on the Burgundian style to well-structured Shiraz.
+A speciality is fortified sweet wine in Rutherglen, which is often mature in old wooden barrels for decades with the north experiencing warmer and drier weather whereas the south is greatly affected by cool oceanic breezes that blow in from Antarctica.
+Some of the most popular sites and attractions in Victoria wine region are the cities of Melbourne, the coastline with its hundreds of beaches, the Goldfields region, The Dandenong Ranges, Healesville Sanctuary, Geelong, The Bellarine Peninsula, the Mornington Peninsula, and the Yarra Valley.

-Find out about Wine Tasting and Tours in Victoria to enjoy your visit to the region.
+Find out about Wine Tasting and Tours in Victoria wine region to enjoy your visit to the region.

 The Historical Heart of Australia’s Wine Industry

-The wine region of Victoria is considered holy ground to Australian and international wine lovers.
+Victoria wine region is considered holy ground to Australian and international wine lovers.
 The region is home to more than 800 wineries across 21 wine sub-regions, serving and producing wines to satisfy the tastes of all wine drinkers.
-Viticulture in Victoria can be traced back to the 19th century when the first grapes were planted by Swiss settlers and have since grown into one of the world’s most significant wine regions.
+Viticulture in Victoria wine region can be traced back to the 19th century when the first grapes were planted by Swiss settlers and have since grown into one of the world's most significant wine regions.

 Where Everything Started

 Close to Melbourne, Sunbury is Victoria’s oldest wine-producing area producing wines since 1960.
 Sunbury is home to historic wineries, a flourishing gastronomic scene, and premium quality wines.
 The area is characterized by its dry climate and volcanic soil, the combination of which produces excellent Shiraz and other lush grape varietals.
-At a higher altitude of 700 meters above sea level, one can find the Macedon Ranges, which is the coolest grape growing area of the region, meaning that grapes from this area are higher in their acid content and produce a different bouquet of aromas.
-These conditions make the area perfect for the growing of Chardonnay, Pinot Noir, and Shiraz.
+At a higher altitude of 700 meters above sea level, one can find the Macedon Ranges, which is the coolest grape-growing area of the Victoria wine region, meaning that grapes from this area are higher in their acid content and produce a different bouquet of aromas.
+These conditions make the area perfect for the growth of Chardonnay, Pinot Noir, and Shiraz.

 Finally, moving towards the coast is the extraordinary wine-growing region of the Mornington Peninsula filled with more than 50 wine cellars, famous for the production of Pinot Noir and other cool-climate Pinot varieties such as Pinot Gris.